edocrippaofficial/MiaHotStart/docs/http-client.md

 The Fastify request is decorated with the function `getHttpClient()` that returns an instance of `Axios`.

+To know what are the options and what is the behaviour of this instance please check the [Axios documentation](https://axios-http.com/docs/intro).

 The signature of the function is the following:

 ```ts